CodeTanim/words-per-minute/README.md

 # How the Program Works

-The player will be shown a random sentence on the terminal screen as shown below:
+First, the user will be shown a random sentence on the terminal screen.
+Then the user must type the shown sentence exactly as it is written on the screen.
+The words per minute counter (WPM on screen) will be continously changing and will depend on the user's accuracy in typing the correct keys and/or the amount of time the user takes to complete typing the entire sentence.

+Below is an example sentence, where the correct keystrokes are highlighted as green and the incorrect keystrokes are highlighted as red.

 ![alt text](screenshots/demo2.png "Demo")